 Al-Khwarizmi, Arabia ‘s greatest mathematician.
 He established modern algebra.
 Al Jaber is the Latin form of his name.
 The term Algebra comes from this name.
-The term algebra is collected by the Europeans from his book ‘al-Kitāb al-mukhta sanar fiisāb al-jabr wal-muqābala.’
-The first use of the digit zero (0) began in Europe in the twelfth century.
+Algebra is collected by the Europeans from his book ‘al-Kitāb al-mukhta sanar fiisāb al-jabr wal-muqābala.’
+First use of the digit zero (0) began in Europe in the twelfth century.
 They called it an algorithm, thinking it was an al-Khwarizmi discovery.
 The algorithms of al-Khwarizmi have been widely accepted.

 He had become iconic by researching a few more disciplines.
 He discovered several astrological formulas.
 Because of his ingenuity as Newton, he was called ‘Muslim Newton.’
 Khwarizmi’s book, ‘al-Kitāb al-mukhta sanar fiisāb al-jabr wal-muqābala’, translated into Latin in the twelfth century.
 It was considered the best textbook on mathematics in various European universities until the sixteenth century.
 This book presents the use of algebra in Europe.

 Al-Biruni was world-famous in the field of mathematics.
 His book, Kitab al-qanun al-Masudi, is called the Encyclopedia of Mathematics.
 It deals with complex and mathematical problems of geometry, trigonometry, and calculus, etc. He has described the measurement of the earth amazingly.
 These measures are still scientifically established.
 His other famous mathematics book is Kitābul-Hind.
 He solved many complex mathematical problems here.